IHS Extern Program Opportunity

 NCCRT 80% by 2018 National Achievement Awards Nominee Submissions

-The National Colorectal Cancer Roundtable (NCCRT) is seeking submissions for the 2016 80% by 2018 National Achievement Awards.
-This is a competitive recognition program that seeks to highlight success stories in the effort to regularly screen 80% of adults over 50 by 2018.
-For more information click HERE.
+The National Colorectal Cancer Roundtable invites submissions for the prestigious 2016 80% by 2018 National Achievement Awards.
+This competitive recognition program celebrates success stories advancing colorectal cancer screening rates.
+Organizations demonstrating excellence in reaching 80% screening compliance among adults over 50 are encouraged to apply and showcase their impactful initiatives.

 Connecting Cultural Strategies to Policy Change in Indian Country